July 27

 4) Assisting "a number of individual Jewish musicians".

-These included impresario Andrew Schulhof, whom Dohnányi helped emigrate from Germany to the U.S. in 1939.
+These included (I am still quoting Grymes) impresario Andrew Schulhof, whom Dohnányi helped emigrate from Germany to the U.S. in 1939.
 When the pianist Lajos Hernádi had been discharged from the labour service, Dohnányi wrote a letter declaring Hernádi and his hands to be irreplaceable national treasures.
 When the violinist Carl Flesch and his wife were threatened with deportation to a concentration camp, Dohnányi helped to reinstate their Hungarian nationalities, enabling them to travel through Germany, back to Hungary, and ultimately to Switzerland.
 He also personally saved the pianist György Ferenczy, Ferenczy's wife, and several other Jewish musicians from the death trains.
 Zoltán Kodály later reported that Dohnányi had signed dozens of documents that had saved Jewish lives during the Holocaust.
 In "Ernst von Dohnányi: A Song of Life", Dohnányi’s widow Ilona placed that number in the hundreds.
 Jewish violinist, violist, and composer Tibor Serly went so far as to credit Dohnányi's frequent interventions for the fact that "Not one Jewish musician of any reputation living in Hungary lost his life or perished during the entire period of World War II".
-(Of those he was unable to save, one was a relative of Andrew Schulhof: the composer Erwin Schulhof - what happened to him, and what would have happened to those that Dohnányi saved, can be read on April 1 of this blog-book)
+(Of those he was unable to save, one was a near namesake of Andrew Schulhof: the composer Erwin Schulhoff - what happened to him, and what would have happened to those that Dohnányi saved, can be read on April 1 of this blog-book).

-Grymes notes the fact that after the war, Dohnányi "was investigated and cleared several times by the U.S. Military Government", as a precondition of his post-war move to Florida.
+Grymes notes the fact that, after the war, Dohnányi "was investigated and cleared several times by the U.S. Military Government", as a precondition of his post-war move to Florida.
 Grymes also notes that he was "repeatedly defended by prominent Jewish musicians who had worked closely with him in Hungary, including violist Egon Kenton [Kornstein], pianist Edward Kilenyi, musicologist Bence Szabolcsi, and composer Leó Weiner.
-The latter wrote at least two testimonials pointing out that the majority of Dohnányi's students had been Jewish and that Dohnányi had consistently programmed Weiner's own compositions, even during the Nazi regime".
+The latter wrote at least two testimonials pointing out that the majority of Dohnányi's students had been Jewish, and that Dohnányi had consistently programmed Weiner's own compositions, even during the Nazi regime".

 By such few accounts as there are of his playing, his rendition of Beethoven's Tempest Sonata and Haydn's Fminor Variations were particularly good, as are the recordings of his compositions made by LSU Professor Milton Hallman, who was a student of Dohnányi's before eventually taking over his professorship.
 You can find his CD of Dohnányi's compositions, "Works For Piano", at Centaur Records.
 The Hungarian government posthumously awarded him its highest civilian honour, the Kossuth Prize, in 1990.
 An International Ernst von Dohnányi Festival was held at Florida State University in 2002.